 “We have a responsibility to protect your data, and if we can’t then we don’t deserve to serve you.
 I’ve been working to understand exactly what happened and how to make sure this doesn’t happen again,” Zuckerberg said.
 “The good news is that the most important actions to prevent this from happening again today we have already taken years ago.
 But we also made mistakes, there’s more to do, and we need to step up and do it.”

 The statement goes on to describe how Facebook intends to address the problem going forward, but Zuckerberg is quick to point out that the company has already taken the first steps toward securing your data.
-First, Zuckerberg claims, Facebook will be auditing thousands of apps which may have improperly accessed user data.
+First, Zuckerberg claims,

 “We will investigate all apps that had access to large amounts of information before we changed our platform to dramatically reduce data access in 2014, and we will conduct a full audit of any app with suspicious activity,” Zuckerberg said.
 “We will ban any developer from our platform that does not agree to a thorough audit.
 And if we find developers that misused personally identifiable information, we will ban them and tell everyone affected by those apps.”